 Yes, homebuyers will still have the ability to refinance up to 80% of the value of their property.
-You will have to pass the same stress test which is the higher of the Bank of Canada Rate (currently 4.99%) OR the rate from the lender plus 2%.
+You will have to pass the same stress test which is the higher of the Benchmark Rate (currently 5.34%) OR the rate from the lender plus 2%.